FrancisHG/iot-challenge/README.md

 ## TODOs and assumptions

 1. Add Unit/Linux bash scripts
+2. Implement security
-2. The API implies the `id` property is unique.
+3. The API implies the `id` property is unique.
-3. Implement caching of `devices.json` (need to determine how CRUD ops will work for this file)
+4. Implement caching of `devices.json` (need to determine how CRUD ops will work for this file)
-4. Implement hashed lookup byId and byType (returning an object and array, respectively)
+5. Implement hashed lookup byId and byType (returning an object and array, respectively)
-5. (alternative to 3 above, providing a more robust lookup interface) Create a function similar to `filter` which would normalize the Modules data automatically before returning data.
+6. (alternative to 3 above, providing a more robust lookup interface) Create a function similar to `filter` which would normalize the Modules data automatically before returning data.
 I think this would lead to better abstraction and could be used in conjunction with tasks 2 and 3.
-6. Improve `devices.js` encapsulation using Javascript prototypes and singleton approach
+7. Improve `devices.js` encapsulation using Javascript prototypes and singleton approach

 # Challenge